AscendLab

 You recorded a 45-second tutorial showing a new export flow.
 The first frame is a blank loading state, and the last frame is the finished download toast.
 The best thumbnail is at 00:18, where the export settings panel is visible.

-You pick that timestamp, export a PNG, then resize it for your documentation card.
+You pick that timestamp, apply the Docs screenshot preset, export a PNG, then resize it for your documentation card.

 Choosing a good frame